ct-js/docs.ctjs.rocks/docs/jsintro_pt3.md

 ## Conclusion

 Objects and arrays are powerful — they're mostly free-form structures that can fit everything you put into them.
-Knowing how to manipulate them efficiently will allow you make more faster and easier.
+Knowing how to manipulate them efficiently will allow you to write code faster and easier.
 But don't fret if you can't remember everything right now — perfection comes with practice, and practice needs time.
 Not like I use every method once in a month or so, he-he.

 Happy coding!
 CoMiGo